wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * Namespaces (to segment data between teams to limit lateral movement by hackers)
    * <a target="_blank" href="https://www.wikiwand.com/en/FIPS_140-2">FIPS 140-2</a>/3 <a target="_blank" href="https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.140-2.pdf">PDF</a> by <a target="_blank" href="https://csrc.nist.gov/publications/detail/fips/140/2/final">US government computer security standard</a> (for testing/certifying cryptographic modules as being secure)
    <br /><br />

+<a name="Users"></a>

+## How to keep and use secrets

+Like all other data in computers, secrets are accessed and managed using these technologies:

+   * GUI on a website (operated as SaaS or on-prem/cloud server)
+   * CLI on a Terminal used by developers accessing a web service when dealing with files
+   * API calls by application programs (including the Vault CLI agent program installed)
+   <br /><br />

+HashiCorp's Vault provides tools to work with each of the above.

+NOTE: HashiCorp doesn't currently offer mobile apps.

 <a name="OptionB"></a>